 - participating in student assessment and other academic activities of their School; and/or

-- compliance with legislation and any other provisions that affect the University, and with the University Acts, Policies and Procedures, Orders and the Staff Code of Conduct – Governing Policy.
+(f) compliance with legislation and any other provisions that affect the University, and with the University Acts, policy documents, Orders and the Staff Code of Conduct – Governing Policy.

 Academic Titleholders are not normally paid by the University.
 However, in exceptional circumstances payment may be provided by the relevant School/work unit, including: